HumanAutomata/DDungeon/transition1.md

 similar description as the first corridor

-use the nlp to add some flavour text
+> use the nlp to add some flavour text

-could add a choice here, or just a transition to the boss room
+You walk forward and see a large door

+> the boss room; words: vast, royal, grand, nature, wood, elvish

+as you approach, the doors swing open on their own

 [room3](room3.md)